 - NRR: 25-27

 When wouldn’t I use them?
-I would put these down when using high decibel machinery like a planer or if I’m spending hours at a machine like a table saw.
+I would put these down when using high-decibel machinery like a planer or spending hours at a machine like a table saw.
 While 27 NRR for a Bluetooth earplug is good, there are higher decibel reduction solutions on the market.

 Features

-Surprisingly, the ISOTunes are one of the few ear plugs that are OSHA certified and this version offers a NRR rating of 27.
+The ISOTunes are one of the few ear plugs that are OSHA certified, and this version offers an NRR rating of 27.

 Key features of the ISOTunes 2.0: